 Citizens Advisory Board

-Public Hearings will be broadcasted live via Everett Channel: Channel 21 on Comcast, Channel 29 on Frontier, and streamed live on everettwa.gov/everettchannelstream.
+Public Meetings and Hearings of the Citizens Advisory Committee (CAC) are broadcasted live via Everett Channel: Channel 21 on Comcast, Channel 29 on Frontier, and streamed live on everettwa.gov/everettchannelstream.

 The public may also listen to the live meetings by telephone by calling 425-616-3920 and using conference ID: 724 887 726#.